Osmodium/PathfinderTextToSpeechMod/README.md

  1. Download and install Unity Mod Manager, make sure it is at least version 0.23.0 (I use 0.23.3)
  2. Run Unity Mod Manger and set it up to find Pathfinder: Wrath of the Righteous (Second Adventure)
- 3. Download the SpeechMod mod
+ 3. Download the SpeechMod-mod
- 4. Install the mod by dragging the zip file from step 3 into the Unity Mod Manager window under the Mods tab
+ 4. Install the mod by dragging the zip file from step 3 into the Unity Mod Manager window under the Mods tab.
+Alternatively locate the zip file after clicking the "Install" button in Unity Mod Manager.

 ### Issues

  - Only works on Windows!
  - No stopping of voice implemented yet.
- - Pressing multiple times queues the text to spoken after the current one has played through.
+ - Pressing multiple times queues the text to be spoken after the current one has played through.
- - "Hardcoded" voices to the three old voices, since we are using SAPI voices.
+ - "Hardcoded" voices to the three "old" Windows voices, since we are using SAPI voices.
+ - If you don't hear any text being spoken, try switching to a different voice since the selected one might not be installed.

 ### How to use